RIEEE-LINGO/LINGO-API-Server/README.md

 disable security checks, but this should not be set at all for production environments or if you are testing with security enabled.
 By default, security is enabled.

+For testing, you can also set the `DEFAULT_USER_ID` flag to the ID of the default user.
+This is _only_ for testing purposes where `ENABLE_SECURITY` is also set to `NO`.
+Normally, the current user is based on the security token generated as part of the authentication process.
+This provides a default user for when authentication is not done.
+The default is `1` in cases where security is disabled and this is not set.

 Now, to run the server, you can run the command `python server.py`.
 You should see something like the following: